grassroot-software/grassroot_curriculum/ruby/automated_testing/rspec_part_one_basics.md

 end
 ~~~

 To see all the structuring we have been doing in action we need to execute our tests.
-To execute the tests, open the terminal and run the `$ rspec` command from the root directory of the `odin_rspec` project directory.
+To execute the tests, open the terminal and run the `$ rspec` command from the root directory of the `grassroot_rspec` project directory.

 The output, as shown in the code snippet below uses the arguments we passed to our example groups and `it` blocks to output the structure of our tests to the terminal.